 First and foremost, you must have a plan if you want to get out of debt for good.
 You can’t fly by the seat of your pants and expect to succeed.

-I won’t go deep into the details in this post, but you can go here to find out how to put together a solid plan that works.
+I won’t go deep into the details in this post, but you can click the following link to learn how to put together a solid get out of debt plan that works.

 Once you have a plan put together, you need to get organized.
 A great way to do that is by using Personal Capital to consolidate and manage your entire financial life in one place.